Voice Assistants & Smart Displays

 Apple TV 4K

-• 4K HDR10+, Dolby Vision, Dolby Atmos
+• Supports 4K HDR10+, Dolby Vision, and Dolby Atmos for premium visual and audio quality

-• Apple Arcade, Fitness+, Apple Music
+• Includes Apple Arcade, Fitness+, and Apple Music for all-in-one entertainment

-• Netflix, Disney+, Amazon Prime, YouTube
+• Works seamlessly with Netflix, Disney+, Amazon Prime, and YouTube

-• SharePlay, AirPlay 2, Apple One integration
+• Offers SharePlay, AirPlay 2, and Apple One integration for a complete ecosystem experience

 Roku Ultra

-• Apple TV app included
+• Comes with the Apple TV app pre-installed for cross-platform access

 Privacy & Data